-Two-factor authentication (2FA) solutions are a vital and foundational part of any identity security initiative.
+Two-factor authentication (2FA) solutions are a vital and foundational part of any identity and access management program.
 However, cyber attackers are increasingly bypassing 2FA methods, leaving organizations to find other ways to stay one step ahead in preventing unauthorized access.

 Adaptive or risk-based authentication provides organizations with multiple additional layers of security that better evaluate users attempting access.
 Adaptive authentication can even provide a better user experience by not requiring users to take additional steps unless there is a risk present.